paperless-ngx/paperless-ngx/README.rst

 |Travis|
 |Dependencies|

-Scan, index, and archive all of your paper documents
+Index and archive all of your scaned paper documents

 I hate paper.
 Environmental issues aside, it's a tech person's nightmare: